|What is Foundations of Health and how do I navigate this program?|

 Every student who is enrolled in Foundations of Health will be assigned an advisor.
 You can log onto self-service using your username and password.
 Choose "advisor" from the menu.
 Your advisor should be listed here.
 If not listed or if you don't have computer access, you can go to Academic Affairs in Frost 317 and ask the Administrative Assistant.
 She can also be reached by calling (413) 552-2036.

-It is recommended that you begin with Introduction to Health Careers (HTH 101) This course will give you information about many options in Healthcare, give you strong support and advising in regard to your personal journey at HCC.
-As far as what else to take, it is dependent on how you score on the Computerized Placement Test (CPT) and what your individual goals are.
+It is recommended that you begin with Introduction to Health Careers (HTH 101).
+This course will give you information about many options in Healthcare, give you strong support and advising in regard to your personal journey at HCC.
+Depending on how you score on the Computerized Placement Test (CPT) as well as whether you choose the Career of Transfer track will determine what other courses you should enroll in.

 Introduction to Health Careers (HTH 101) is the ‘Foundation' of this program.
-This is a 3 credit course, in which students explore the wide-range of health-related fields, everything from Allied Health Careers, to Mental Health, to Public Health.
-Some projects in this course include interviewing health care professionals and researching health topics of interest that impact local communities.
+This is a 3-credit course in which students explore the wide range of health-related fields, including those within Allied Health, Mental Health and Public Health.
+Some projects in this course include interviewing healthcare professionals and researching health topics that impact local communities.

 Yes.
-Although many courses require English 101 eligibility as a pre-requisite, there are several course in FOH that you can take.
-These include HTH 101, SPA 111, HTH 114, GRT 101 and HTH 210
+Although many courses require English 101 eligibility as a pre-requisite, there are several course in FOH that you can take, including HTH 101, SPA 111, HTH 114, GRT 101 and HTH 210

-No, you do not.
-If you are sure which track you wish to pursue, you may take the courses in this major that are needed specifically for that track.
-Built into this major, however, are supports for the hundreds of students each year who do not make the cut for the selective programs.
+No, you do not need to complete the entire Foundations of Health degree program prior to applying into a selective program.
+However, the FOH Career or Transfer tracks are great supports for the hundreds of students each year who are not accepted into the selective programs.
 It is recommended that students who are not at the top of their class take advantage of these other offerings in order to keep their options open.

 Yes.
-HCC has an articulation agreement with Elms College in Chicopee.
+HCC has an articulation agreement with Elms College in Chicopee, Mass.
 Once a student completes the A.S.
 Degree in Foundations of Health he/she can apply to Elms for a Bachelor's in Health Services Administration.
-This is a 20 month, weekend-only program based on the HCC Campus and taught jointly by Elms and HCC faculty.
+This is a 20-month, weekend-only program based on the HCC campus and taught jointly by Elms and HCC faculty.

 No. It is not a prerequisite or required for any of the selective programs.
 However, many students do find this course helpful in clarifying their career goals.